AMOVA of Caribou mtDNA

 Grouped geographical regions tested as herds in AMOVA analyses

-Wildlife Management Unit (WMU) names are given in Panel 1.
+Wildlife Management Unit (WMU) names are color-coded as three models of herd structure in Caribou (a total of five were examined).
 Scenario 3 is the a priori model of herd management, based on migration patterns observed by Bergerud (1971).
-Bergerud includes the introduction of caribou from Central into St Anthony at the tip of the Northern Peninsula, and Merasheen Island, Placentia Bay.
-Scenario 2 gives a better fit to the genetic data: Central Newfoundland is divided into western and eastern units, and the northwestern Great Northern Peninsula is treated as a single herd.
+Bergerud recognized a single herd in Central Newfoundland, allowed for the relatively recent introduction of caribou from Central into St Anthony at the tip of the Northern Peninsula, and onto Merasheen Island, Placentia Bay.
+Scenario 2 divides Central Newfoundland into western and eastern herds, and treats the Great Northern Peninsula as a single herd.
+Scenario 4 unifies Central Newfoundland, and re-defines the Great Northern Peninsula herd.
+All models recognize the Avalon Herd as separate.
+[On the TCH between the Avalon and the rest of the island, observe the thick growth of lichen: there is no sign of migratory grazing caribou].

 An Analysis of Molecular Variance (AMOVA) is analogous to an Analysis of Variance (ANOVA), allowing for the peculiarities of molecular data (e.g., here the data are haploid mitochondrial DNA sequence frequencies).

 The AMOVA partition of genetic variance within, among, and across WMUs indicates structure.
-In essence, Fst is treated as a variance component, and is partitioned among different groupings of WMUs in each model.
-Models with a high degree of structure are of special interest.
+In essence, F is treated as a variance component, and is partitioned among different groupings of WMUs in each model.
+Models with a high degree of Fst structure are of special interest.